A thousand years of death's carnage gathered 'fore the morn,

-- Calacas: Particularly common in Latin American inspired content/worlds are the much more expressive Calacas.
-They aren't typical 'horror' creatures despite being dead.
-They live loud and colorful afterlives.
+- Calacas: Particularly common in underworld settings based on the Mexican festival of Día de los Muertos (Day of the Dead).
+Though they aren't typical "horror" creatures despite being dead.
+They live very loud and colorful afterlives.

-- Undead Children: Take one of the above kinds of undead, but make it a Fetus or Enfant Terrible.
+- Undead Children: Take any one of the other kinds of undead mentioned here, but make it a Fetus or Enfant Terrible.
 Now they're twice as creepy and hard to shoot at.